About This Policy

 Approval and Compliance Guidelines

-All travel requires prior approval from the supervisor and the fiscal agent, with overnight travel requiring prior written approval from the supervisor and the fiscal agent.
+All travel requires prior approval from the supervisor and the cost center manager, with overnight travel requiring a Spend Authorization.
 Individuals traveling on University business are expected to exercise the same care in incurring expenses that prudent people would exercise if traveling on personal business at their own expense.
-Compliance with these regulations is the responsibility of the individual traveling on University business and the approving supervisor.
+Compliance with these regulations is the responsibility of the individual traveling on University business and the approvers.

-All overnight travel (such as conferences, conventions, staff training, workshops, seminars and other official business) requires prior written approval from the supervisor and fiscal agent of the traveler’s department.
-Travel outside the continental United States, Puerto Rico, the Virgin Islands and that portion of Canada within 75 miles of the U.S. border requires prior written approval of the appropriate Vice President.
+All overnight travel (such as conferences, conventions, staff training, workshops, seminars, and other official business) requires prior written approval in the form of a Spend Authorization.
+Approval is required from the supervisor and the cost center manager where the expenses will be charged.
+International travel (outside of the United States, Puerto Rico and the US Virgin Islands) requires prior approval from the appropriate Vice President.

-Upon presentation of the approved TR-1 to the Accounting Office, the approved amount will be encumbered against the designated financial account.
+Upon final approval of the Spend Authorization the approved amount will be encumbered against the designated financial account.

 B. Allowable Expenses

-Reimbursable travel expenses are limited to those related directly to transacting the official business of the University.
-Only the actual and necessary expenses incidental to the ordinary comfort of the traveler in the performance of his/her official duties will be reimbursed.
+Reimbursable travel expenses are limited to those directly related to transacting the official business of the University.
 Reimbursement requests for situations not specifically covered under these regulations or exceeding the authorized rates may be granted in accordance with the procedures in this manual.

 Travelers should make reservations as early as possible to take advantage of advance purchase discounts.
-However, no reservations should be made prior to the TR-1 form being completed and approved.
+However, no reservations should be made prior to the Spend Authorization being completed and approved.

 Rates for lodging will be determined based on the destination of the trip.
-To access all pertinent rates, visit the GSA website.
+To access all pertinent rates, access the following link: www.gsa.gov.
 When an employee attends a recognized conference and obtains overnight accommodations, the traveler shall be reimbursed for the actual cost of the room, up to the cost arranged by conference officials.
 Costs to upgrade rooms to luxury and upscale categories shall not be reimbursed.
 When lodging is shared with others, reimbursement shall be limited to the employee’s share of the cost.

 For one-day conferences in locations not involving air or rail travel, reimbursement for lodging shall be allowed if the conference begins prior to 9:00 a.m. and the traveler would have to leave home at an unreasonable time in the morning to arrive at the location.
 Under these circumstances, reimbursement shall be allowed in accordance with the guidelines set forth in this manual.